Forecasting the Maintained Score from the OpenSSF Scorecard: A Study of GitHub Repositories Linked to PyPI Packages: Background and Related Work

 \subsection{OpenSSF Scorecard}

-The \textbf{Open} \textbf{S}ource \textbf{S}ecurity \textbf{F}oundation (OpenSSF), sponsored by the Linux Foundation, aims to secure OSS for the greater public good.
-In November 2020, it introduced the Scorecard project to automate security assessments by assigning a security score to OSS repositories, reducing manual analysis.
-Practitioners can run the Scorecard on GitHub and GitLab repositories to evaluate 18 security metrics, each scored from 0 to 10.
-A weighted average of the individual metric scores is also presented as an aggregated score.
+The \textbf{Open} \textbf{S}ource \textbf{S}ecurity \textbf{F}oundation (OpenSSF), part of the nonprofit Linux Foundation, aims to secure OSS for the greater public good.
+In November 2020, it introduced the Scorecard project to automate security assessments by assigning a score to OSS repositories, reducing manual analysis.
+Practitioners can run the Scorecard on GitHub and GitLab repositories to evaluate 18 metrics, each scored from 0 to 10.
+A weighted average of the individual metrics is also presented as an aggregated score.
 This study focuses on the \textit{Maintained} metric, which measures active maintenance through commit and issue activity by collaborators, members, or project owners~\cite{zahan2023openssf}.
 Archived projects receive the lowest score, while projects with at least one commit per week over the past 90 days score highest.
 Partial scores are awarded for issue activities involving collaborators, members, or owners.
 This metric is valid only for projects older than 90 days, as younger projects require manual review to ensure quality~\cite{openssf_scorecard}.